jessboonekamp/jessboonekamp/README.md

 - 👋 Hi, I’m @jessboonekamp
 - 👀 I’m interested in Software Engineering with javascript and more.
 - 🌱 I’m currently learning typescript, django and more.
-- 💞️ I’m looking to collaborate with fellow students.
 - 📫 How to reach me : jess.boonekamp@outlook.com

 <!---